datapedion/MapReduce/README.md

 # map-reduce engine

-An implementation of map-reduce engines using Java 8 Streams.
+An implementation of a map-reduce engine using Java 8 Streams.
+Comparing the speed of a single threaded and multithreaded application on a local host.

 Allowing programs structured in the map-reduce paradigm to be executed.

 Two engines are available: